Enalean/tuleap-documentation-en/languages/en/user-guide/timetracking.rst

 .. attention::

-   There a some limitations for now:
+   There are some limitations for now:

    * Only one time per day
    * The format to add a time is hh:mm